 - Blackout Cloth is the best for an entry-level screen when the screen is pulled tight and evenly in all four directions

 - Nano Acoustic Flexi is the best option for placing your speakers behind the screen where the screen is pulled tight and evenly in all four directions

 - SheerWeave is best when designing your own roll down mechanism or stapling directly onto drywall and you have placed speakers behind the screen

 - SilverScreen: for passive 3D and a wooden frame, or portable kit where the screen is pulled tight and evenly in all four directions (2 projectors)

 - ProSilver: for passive 3D and a roll down mechanism or stapling directly onto drywall (2 projectors)

 - FlexiWhite, FlexiGray, Ultra-White, Ultra-Gray, Ultra-ALR, ProWhite, ProGray, Nano Acoustic FlexiWhite, Nano Acoustic FlexiGray, Micro Acoustic FlexiWhite, ProSilver, Ultra-Short Throw: The gray or white side faces the audience.
 The back is black.

-- Ambient Light Rejecting (ALR): The matte finish side faces the audience.
+- ALR: The matte finish side faces the audience.
 The side with the sheen is the back.
-Quick Look

 - White Rear Projection: The matte finish side faces the audience.
 Project onto the shiny side.
 Quick Look